Toby Price: 2014

 Price won round 1 of the AORC, but suffered a crash that put him out of round 2.
 Less than a month later, still suffering the effects of the crash, he came second in rounds 3 and 4.
 He placed first in rounds 5, 6, 9, 10 and 11, becoming the only rider to win the AORC four times.

-In June, he won the Finke Desert race for the third time, followed by the Hattah Desert Race again in July.
+In June, Price won the Finke Desert race for the third time, followed by the Hattah Desert Race again in July.

-He won all three rounds of the Western Australian Desert Tri-Series, the Kumarina 500 in June, Doorawarrah 500 in July and Indee 500 in August.
+Price won all three rounds of the Western Australian Desert Tri-Series, the Kumarina 500 in June, Doorawarrah 500 in July and Indee 500 in August.

-Trying International Cross-country Rallying for the first time, Price showed his versatility by gaining 8th place in the Morocco Rally.
+Trying International Cross-country Rallying for the first time, Price showed his versatility by gaining eighth place in the Morocco Rally.

-In November, he won the E3 class at the International Six Days Enduro (ISDE) in Argentina, coming second overall by 45 seconds, after 6 days' racing.
+In November, Price won the E3 class at the International Six Days Enduro (ISDE) in Argentina, coming second overall by 45 seconds, after six days' racing.

 Returning to California for the Red Bull Day In The Dirt, Price took out first place for 2014.